undless/gatling.io-doc/content/tutorials/quickstart/index.md

 ---
-title: Getting started with the no-code generator
+title: Create a simulation in the GUI
-menutitle: No-code quickstart
+menutitle: Create a simulation in the GUI
 lead: Learn how to write your first test with the Gatling no-code generator
 description: Learn how to set up Gatling Enterprise for the first time
 badge: